pulsejet/nextcloud-oidc-login/README.md

     'oidc_login_logout_url' => 'https://openid.example.com/thankyou',

-    // Quota to assign if no quota is specified in the OIDC response (bytes) 'oidc_login_default_quota' => '1000000000',
+    // Quota to assign if no quota is specified in the OIDC response (bytes)
+    //
+    // NOTE: If you want to allow NextCloud to manage quotas, omit this option.
+Do not set it to
+    // zero or -1 or ''.
+    'oidc_login_default_quota' => '1000000000',

     // Login button text